theupdateframework/pep-on-pypi-with-tuf/README.rst

 At the highest level, TUF provides applications with a secure method of obtaining files and knowing when new versions of files are available.
 On the surface, this all sounds simple.
-Securely obtaining updates just means:
+Securely obtaining updates just means: [LV: I would change this last phrase to: 'The basic steps for updating applications are:]

 * Knowing when an update exists.

 * Downloading the latest version of an updated file.

-The problem is that this is only simple when there are no malicious parties involved.
+The problem is that updating applications is only simple when there are no malicious parties involved.
 If an attacker is trying to interfere with these seemingly simple steps, there is plenty they can do.

-Suppose you take the approach that most systems do (at least, the ones that even try to be secure).
+Let's assume that you take the approach that most systems do (at least the ones that even try to be secure).
 You download both the file you want and a cryptographic signature of the file.
 You already know which key you trust to make the signature.
 You check that the signature is correct and was made by this trusted